jackdimarco/jackdimarco/README.md

 -🔭 I have development experience with Java, Python, and JavaScript

--🎸 I love to program and play music
+-🎸 I love programming and playing music

 ## 📫 How to reach me